 Once we arrived, I kept close to my parents so that Teddy couldn’t talk to me.
 I stayed with them long enough to meet up with Aunt Hermione and Uncle Ron with Hugo and Rose tagging along behind them.

 After making sure I was in the clear, I sat on a bench by an entrance to the train and thought about Ted and Lindsey.
 What would he see in her?
-Sure, she had some redeeming qualities, like… erm… well, I’ll think of those later.
-None come to mind right now.
+Sure, she had some redeeming qualities, like… erm… well, I’d think of those later.
+None came to mind at that moment.